1-Nishanth-1/SSL-Admin-Task/README.md

 ## 8. Docker Fundamentals and Personal Website Deployment

-- Created an image on thr basis of nginx using build file then ran it on port 8080.
+- Created an image on thr basis of nginx image.
+- Created DOCKERFILE.
 - Deployed it using nginx in almost the same process as before

 ## 9. Ansible Automation in Dockerized Lab Environment